jeff-k/bio-seq/README.md

 ## Kmers

-kmers are short sequences of length `k` that can fit into a register (`usize`). these are implemented with const generics and `k` is fixed at compile time.
+kmers are short sequences of length `k` that can fit into a register (`usize`, or SIMD) and implement `Copy`. these are implemented with const generics and `k` is fixed at compile time.

 ### Efficient encodings